-Appliances are labeled in accordance with European Directive 2002/96/EC concerning waste electrical and electronic equipment (WEEE).
+This appliance is labelled in accordance with European Directive 2002/96/EC concerning waste electrical and electronic equipment (WEEE).
 The Directive determines the framework for the return and recycling of used appliances as applicable throughout the European Union.
 This label is applied to various products to indicate that the product is not to be thrown away, but rather reclaimed upon end of life per this Directive.